 For the next two stops, you need to drive up to Santa Cruz mountains.

 Skyline Chestnuts is not the regular farm, and you could pick up not a regular fruit/vegetable there but chestnut (hm, it’s in the name!)

 They usually open in mid-October for a few weeks.
 They give you gloves and a bucket.
-You should pick the ripped nuts – otherwise, you will struggle to peel them.
+You should pick the ripped nuts.

-You can also buy chestnuts there and honey.
+Also, they sell their own honey and dried fruit and nuts.
 Check their website or Facebook page for updates.

 Not on the coast, and not a farm but definitely can boost your fall mood.
 Their Felton location is a beautiful place to explore, the redwood train is fun for the whole family.
 And they have several fantastic fall events every year.